YaogeJi/website-academic/content/personal/climber/index.md

 ---
-title: As a climber
+title: Love Climbing!
-subtitle: Yao Ji as a climber
+subtitle: Observation, Decision and Action!

 # Summary for listings and search engines
 summary: Observation, Decision and Action!